JielingChen/A-B-Test-Analysis_Search-Ranking-Algorithm-Rollout/README.md

 # A/B Test Analysis: Search Ranking Algorithm Rollout

-Production-style A/B testing project that answers one question: **should we launch a new ranking algorithm to 100% of traffic?**
+Production-style A/B testing project that answers one question: **should we launch a new ranking algorithm to 100% of traffic, given both upside (conversion) and risk (time to booking)?**

 ## Workflow
 ```mermaid